Mortgage Pre-approval Vs. Pre-qualification: Which Should You Get in NYC?

 In doing so, the lender will inform the buyer of the maximum amount of money the lender will allow you to borrow.

-The major difference between a pre-qualification and a pre-approval is that the former is less rigorous when determining your loan and the latter is not.
+The significant difference between a prequalification and a preapproval is that the former is less rigorous when determining your loan, and the latter is not.

-This is also the time when the lender has decided if you will likely be approved for a mortgage loan up to a certain amount.
+This is also when the lender has decided if you will likely be approved for a mortgage loan up to a certain amount.

-Any borrower needs to be aware that while this vetting process can predetermine your ability to secure a loan, it does not guarantee that you will get a loan commitment from the lender, which is later determined by the underwriter.
+Any borrower needs to be aware that while this vetting process can predetermine your ability to secure a loan, it does not guarantee that you will get a loan commitment from the lender, which the underwriter later determines.

-The decision is based on your current financial situation, which means that you should be gathering your finances and making sure there are no surprises, such as unpaid hospital bills that you failed to make and are now in collections.
+The decision is based on your current financial situation, which means that you should gather your finances and ensure there are no surprises, such as unpaid hospital bills you failed to make and are now in collections.

-The pre-approval stage is very important because, in a competitive real estate market, many sellers will not look at your offer unless you have the letter in hand that states you’ve been pre-approved.
+The preapproval stage is critical because many sellers will not look at your offer in a competitive real estate market unless you have a letter stating you’ve been pre-approved.

 But the doors open wide when you have been pre-approved.

-The pre-approval also proves you have credibility and you’ll likely buy the seller’s home.
+The preapproval proves your credibility and will likely buy the seller’s home.

-Significantly, once homebuyers find out exactly how much they can spend, they can be more realistic on the price of the house they are interested in.
+Significantly, once homebuyers find out exactly how much they can spend, they can be more realistic about the price of the house they are interested in.

-In other words, this is the time where the homebuyers can assess their comfort level and adjust accordingly on a house to take into consideration their pre-approval quote.
+In other words, this is when the homebuyers can assess their comfort level and adjust accordingly on the house to consider their preapproval quote.

-In fact, some uneducated buyers will use the highest amount given, not taking into consideration fees and closing costs that all homeowners have to deal with once they purchase their dream home.
+Some uneducated buyers will use the highest amount, not considering the fees and closing costs that all homeowners must pay once they purchase their dream home.

-These include HVAC, pool maintenance, lawn maintenance, buying new furniture, and the maintenance of the house itself, as well as, and potential HOA fees.
+These include HVAC, pool maintenance, lawn maintenance, buying new furniture, and the maintenance of the house itself, as well as potential HOA fees.

-Unlike pre-qualification, the lender will be looking for proof of finances in order to ascertain if you can carry a mortgage.
+Unlike prequalification, the lender will look for proof of finances to ascertain if you can carry a mortgage.

 This means more than verifying your credit score.

-The difference between being pre-qualified and pre-approved becomes more salient when you realize the former takes into consideration your financials by word alone while the latter looks at some documentation.
+The difference between being pre-qualified and pre-approved becomes more salient when you realize the former considers your financials by word alone while the latter looks at some documentation.

 What Do You Need to Supply Your Lender to Get Pre-approved?

-The following are the documentation and steps your lender requires in order to receive pre-approval.
+The following is the documentation and steps your lender requires to receive pre-approval-.

 Proof of Identification

-Lenders need from potential buyers proof of identification.
+Lenders need proof of identification from potential buyers.

-The lender will also need your social security number in order to pull your credit report.
+The lender will also need your social security number to pull your credit report.

 Fact-Checking

-The lender will fact check your financials to make sure you aren’t falsifying anything, and to ensure that you don’t have too much debt on hand, which will raise a red flag and which may result in the lender rejecting you from a loan or lowballing you with a high percentage rate.
+The lender will fact-check your financials to make sure you aren’t falsifying anything and to ensure that you don’t have too much debt on hand, which will raise a red flag and may result in the lender rejecting you from a loan or lowballing you with a high percentage rate.

 And all of this is even before you start looking for a new home.